ciencialatitud0/EPIC_2/Day0/README.md

 Please note that we will **NOT** have time to cover the basics in EPIC 2, so make sure you are familiar with the material above.

 # For the Particle Physics Tutorial

+The perticle physics tutorial will use the Julia programing language.
+In the following we describe some options on how to install julia and how to add a julia kernel to a jupiter notebook or to Google Colab.

 ## How to install Julia?

+### On a Mac

 ## How to add a Julia kernel to jupyter notebook?